stephanmg/vr-grids/README.md

 5. Acquire the VR mesh generation pipeline scripts:

-Either clone the vr-grids repository from [here](https://github.com/stephanmg/vr-grids) or download the `pipeline_vr.sh` scripts from this repository's `Code` folder.
+Either clone the vr-grids repository from [here](https://github.com/stephanmg/vr-grids) or download the `pipeline_vr.sh` scripts from this repository's `Code` folder:

 `git clone https://github.com/stephanmg/vr-grid.git`.

 Navigate to the folder `Code` and use the script `pipeline_vr.sh`.
 The next step can be skipped if you manually download a SWC file from the NeuroMorpho.org database.